A General History of the Pyrates: Contents

 A General History introduced many features which later became common in pirate literature, such as pirates with missing legs or eyes, the notion of pirates burying treasure, and the name of the pirate flag the Jolly Roger.
 The author specifically cites two pirates as having named their flag Jolly Roger (named after the first Pirate and his crew): Welsh pirate Bartholomew Roberts in June 1721, and English pirate Francis Spriggs in December 1723.
 The book gives an almost mythical status to the more colourful characters, such as the infamous English pirates Blackbeard and Henry Every.
 It provides the standard account of the lives of many people still famous in the 21st century, and has influenced pirate literature of Scottish novelists Robert Louis Stevenson and J. M. Barrie.

 The book was released in two volumes.
 The first mostly deals with early 18th-century pirates, while Volume II records the exploits of their predecessors a few decades earlier.
-In the first volume, the author sticks fairly close to the available sources, though he embellishes the stories somewhat.
-He stretches the truth farther in the second volume and includes the biographies of three subjects who may be entirely fictional.
+In the first volume, the author sticks fairly close to the available sources, though the author embellishes the stories somewhat.
+The author stretches the truth farther in the second volume and includes the biographies of three subjects who may be entirely fictional.
 The book has been hugely influential in shaping popular notions of piracy.

 The pirates profiled in Volume I are: